Stools - bloody; Hematochezia; Melena; Stools - black or tarry

 Call your doctor immediately if you notice blood or changes in the color of your stool.
 Even if you think that hemorrhoids are causing the blood in your stool, your doctor should examine you to make sure that there is no other, more serious cause present.

 In children, a small amount of blood in the stool is usually not serious.
-The most common causes...Read more
+The most...Read more

 Feeling constipated lately?
 You’re not alone.
 In fact, this condition is common among older adults.
 Constipation is marked by straining,...
 Read more »